 - liaise with any Plan Manager provider to establish the appropriate claim categories and attribute the correct amount of funds.

 Business to Business

-Varied opportunities exists for business to provide services to NDIS registered providers, these may included:
+Varied opportunities exist for businesses to provide services to NDIS registered providers, these may include:

 - labour hire support